defundnupd/defundnupd.com/content/blog/initial-advisory-board-recommendations-ignore-student-demands/index.md

 b.
 NU must invest financial and social resources in the departments developing culturally competent students.
 Currently, the Cultural Life Centers have over five positions and counting open and unfilled.
 Even in the Cultural Life centers, where employees are hired to support BIPOC and LGBT students, NU is unable to retain staff.

-We demand a response from President Aoun on **each** bullet point of this letter.
+We demand a response from President Aoun on **each** point of this letter.
 His continued decision to invest in a racist system armed with lethal weapons harms each and every one of us on this campus.
 From the demands of Black Students in 1968 to today, NU has continually and systemically failed to address its participation in upholding and reinforcing white supremacy.

 Addressing President Aoun and the rest of the leadership team directly: You have the power to be a leading force of change on a global scale.
 NU has the ability to respond swiftly and decisively no matter the cost, as has been demonstrated by NU’s response to the COVID-19 crisis.
 Racism is also an urgent crisis requiring an equally swift response.
 If ending contracts with NUPD would cost a significant amount of money, it is time you ask if NU should continue to invest in white supremacist practices.
 Take bold action and be courageous by investing in your students and community.

 Signed,

-#BlackatNU
+\#BlackatNU

-#DefundNUPD
+\#DefundNUPD